Eye Movement Desensitization & Reprocessing (EMDR) Therapy

 What is EMDR?

 Unlike more traditional talking therapies, EMDR works by helping the brain to reprocess distressing memories, allowing them to be integrated in a healthier and less overwhelming way.
 The therapy uses bilateral stimulation—often in the form of guided eye movements—to support this natural healing process.
-EMDR was originally used to treat post-traumatic stress, however it is now widely used to support people in many areas including anxiety, depression, low self-esteem, phobias, addictions and obsessive or intrusive patterns of thinking.
+EMDR was originally used to treat post-traumatic stress, however it is now routinely used for many clinical presentations, including: anxiety, depression, low self-esteem, phobias, addictions and obsessive or intrusive patterns of thinking.

 How I work with EMDR

 As with all my work, I offer EMDR within a safe, thoughtful and collaborative therapeutic relationship.
 We begin by taking time to understand what has brought you to therapy and ensuring that you feel supported and resourced before working with more difficult material.
 When you feel ready, I will guide you through the EMDR process.
-This involves briefly bringing aspects of a memory to mind while engaging in bilateral stimulation.
-Over time, many people notice that the intensity of the memory reduces, and that it feels less intrusive and easier to manage.
+This involves bringing aspects of a memory to mind whilst engaging in bilateral stimulation.
+Over time, many people notice that the intensity of the memory reduces - that it feels less intrusive and easier to manage.
 Sessions usually last between 90 and 120 minutes.
-The number of sessions varies depending on the nature of our work - some people notice changes relatively quickly, particularly when focusing on a single experience, whilst others may need longer to work through more complex or longstanding difficulties.
+The number of sessions varies depending on the nature of the work - some people notice changes relatively quickly, particularly when focusing on a single experience, whilst others may need longer to work through more complex or longstanding difficulties.

 Training and approach